 Finally, although there were just two comments regarding requiring informed consent, the workgroup discussed whether Policy 5.3.C should apply to en bloc kidneys.
 This issue did not come up during the development of the proposal.
 Although a majority of en bloc kidneys have a KDPI score of 50-85%, there are some that have a score of 85 percent or greater (Table 1).
 However, as previously mentioned, these scores are inflated, and will be masked to the program upon receiving offers.
-If a program decides to split an en bloc unit and releases the second kidney to the OPO to re-allocate, the KDPI score will be revealed when a new match is run, allocating the second kidney according to the deceased donor's KDPI score.
-If that score is greater than 85 percent, only candidates who have previously consented according to Policy 5.3.C to receive offers for kidneys with a KDPI greater than 85 percent will appear on the new match run.
+If that split kidney score is greater than 85 percent, only candidates who have previously consented according to Policy 5.3.C to receive offers for kidneys with a KDPI greater than 85 percent will appear on the single kidney match run.
 One workgroup member suggested making reference to this within the proposed en bloc policy language, but a majority of the group did not feel strongly about adding this language.